-If you log in with a Microsoft account, many desktop settings (including your wallpaper) will sync between your PCs as long as each has the same Microsoft account.
+If you log in with a Microsoft account, many desktop settings (including your wallpaper) will sync between your PCs.
 You'll be automatically logged into Microsoft services like the OneDrive client integrated into Windows.
-A Microsoft account is required if you want to use some of the features, like shopping for applications in the Windows Store.
+A Microsoft account is required if you want to use some of the features, like purchasing applications in the Windows Store.